LittleSurvival/autoclicker/README.md

 4. **CPS** (Clicks Per Second) or **Delay** (ms) mode
 5. **Toggle** or **Hold** activation
 6. **Safety Key** – hold to temporarily pause auto-clicking

+---

+## Download & Install

+The easiest way to get started is to download the latest release from the [releases page](https://github.com/LittleSurvival/autoclicker/releases).

+---

 ## Preview